Factbox: What's in the U.S. Senate's bipartisan $1 trillion infrastructure bill?

 * Electric vehicle infrastructure, including chargers: $7.5 billion

-The plan has a number of proposals to finance the spending, including the following items and the revenue gains from each over the next decade, as estimated by Congress’ nonpartisan Joint Committee on Taxation.
+The plan has a number of proposals to finance the spending, including the following items and the revenue gains from each over the next decade, as estimated by Congress' nonpartisan Joint Committee on Taxation and Congressional Budget Office.

 * Reinstating Superfund fees: $14.5 billion